 The use of DES products does not guarantee the successful passage of the CDCES exam.
 CBDCE does not endorse any preparatory or review materials for the CDCES exam, except for those published by CBDCE.

-For last week’s practice question, we quizzed test takers on calculating LR’s sensitivity factor.
-76% of respondents chose the best answer.
-We want to share this important information, so you can pass it on to people living with diabetes and your colleagues, plus prepare for exam success!
+For last week’s practice question, we quizzed test takers on if you should toss food if it is past the expiration date.
+Only 35% of respondents chose the best answer, which indicates that there was some confusion.
+We want to clarify and share this important information, so you can pass it on to people living with diabetes and your colleagues, plus prepare for exam success!

 Answer Choices: